NiallKiddle/NASA-Image-Demo/README.md

 # Description

 This project uses the NASA Image Search API to fetch images related to 'The Milky Way' structured using the MVC design pattern.
-It demonstrates caching and asynchronous loading of images without the use of any third party frameworks or libraries.
+It demonstrates caching and asynchronous loading of images from a JSON response, without the use of any third party frameworks or libraries.

 # Building the project